Najeeb Jung

 Najeeb Jung (born 18 January 1951) is a retired Indian Administrative Service officer who served as the 20th Lieutenant Governor of Delhi from July 2013 to December 2016.
 He previously served as the 13th Vice-Chancellor of the Jamia Millia Islamia from 2009 to 2013.

 Early life and education

 Najeeb Jung's grandparents served as the chief justice and chief engineer in the court of the last Nizam of Hyderabad.
 His great grandfather, Moulvi Samee Ullah Khan was one of the co-founders of the Aligarh Muslim University.

-Jung was born and raised in Delhi, where he attended St. Columba's School, New Delhi.
-He then did his BA (Hons) and MA in History from St. Stephen's College, Delhi, University of Delhi.
+Jung was born and raised in Delhi, where he attended St Columba's School, New Delhi.
+He then did his B.A.
+(Hons) and M.A. in History from St. Stephen's College, Delhi.
 He later studied at the London School of Economics and was awarded Master of Science in Social Policy and Planning in Developing Countries from University of London.

 Career

 Jung joined Indian Administrative Service in 1973 and was encadered into the Madhya Pradesh cadre.
 He served as Private Secretary to Madhavrao Scindia, Minister for Railways and had been Director in Government of India in the Ministry of Steel.
 He later served as Joint Secretary to Government of India in the Ministry of Petroleum and Natural Gas from year 1994 to 1999.
 He resigned from the service in 1999.

 He later served as a Senior Energy Specialist at the Asian Development Bank, as Fellow at the Oxford Institute for Energy Studies, University of Oxford and as Director for Energy Research at the Observer Research Foundation, New Delhi.

 He has published several monographs and reports on the energy sector and is a regular contributor to national newspapers on education and social issues.
 He was the Chairman of a Core Committee of Vice-Chancellors appointed by the Ministry of Human Resource Development (India) to examine various aspects of higher education, Chairman of a Committee to review the existing schemes for enhancing participation of minorities in higher education, Member of the Special Task Force set up by the Ministry of Home Affairs (India) to suggest developmental options for the Jammu region of the State of Jammu and Kashmir, Member of the Senate of the Indian Institute of Technology Kanpur, (IITK) and several other Committees at the national level.

 He quit the service in 1999 after his stint as joint secretary (exploration) in the Ministry of Petroleum and Natural Gas (India).
 Jung played a crucial role in the privatization of ONGC's Panna-Mukta oilfield that went to a consortium of Reliance-ONGC and British Gas.
 Jung also had a stint in the Asian Development Bank.
 Later, he became director, energy research, in Reliance-run Observer Research Foundation.
 In 2009 September, he became the Vice Chancellor of the Jamia Millia Islamia.
 In October 2010 he endorsed the judgement of Allahabad High Court on Babri Masjid Ram Janmabhoomi suit.